sid597/docs/docs/developer_guide/self-hosted.md

 ## Backup your server

-The backup is very hands-on.
-Please feel free to ask questions in our Discord server or reach out to jeff@athensresearch.org if you are interested in a hosted version as a service.
+The backup method is currently an MVP.
+Please feel free to reach out on Discord or through info@athensresearch.org for help, feedback, and questions.

 We call "Backups" "Save-Load" because our backups have 2 parts: saving/backing up and loading/restoring.

-### Prerequisites

 To backup your server, you need to have:
 - An [Athens repo](https://github.com/athensresearch/athens) cloned locally.
 We refer to this as **LC**, short for `local computer`, below.
-- A cloud server, for instance, hosted on [DigitalOcean](#digitalocean).
+- A cloud server, for instance, hosted on [DigitalOcean](#digitalocean), and `ssh` access to it.
 We refer to this as **RS** short for `remote server`, below.

 ### Save (Backup) Your Server